-In mild cases, making some simple changes to your sleeping habits can help.
-If the symptoms are more severe, you'll usually need to take medication.
+Making some simple changes to your sleeping habits can sometimes help.
+If your symptoms are more severe, you'll usually need to take medicine.

 Good sleeping habits

-There are steps you can take to reduce excessive daytime sleepiness and make it easier to sleep at night.
-These include:
+Things you can do to reduce excessive daytime sleepiness and make it easier to sleep at night include:

-- taking frequent, brief naps – space them evenly throughout the day; your GP or sleep specialist can help you plan a schedule that fits in with your other activities
+- taking frequent, brief naps – space them evenly throughout the day; a GP or sleep specialist can help you plan a schedule that fits in with your other activities

 - sticking to a strict bedtime routine – aim to go to bed and wake up at the same time every day whenever possible